Understanding Graph Neural Networks with Generalized Geometric Scattering Transforms: Introduction

-While CNNs have proven tremendously effective for a wide variety of machine learning tasks, they typically assume that inputted data has a Euclidean structure.
-For instance, an image is naturally modeled as a function on $\mathbb{R}^2.$ However, many data sets of interest such as social networks, molecules, or surfaces have an intrinsically non-Euclidean structure and are naturally modeled as graphs or manifolds.
+While CNNs have proven tremendously effective for a wide variety of machine learning tasks, they typically assume that inputted data has a Euclidean grid-like structure.
+However, many data sets of interest such as social networks, molecules, or surfaces appearing in computer graphics have an intrinsically non-Euclidean structure and are naturally modeled as graphs or manifolds.
 This has motivated the rise of geometric deep learning, a field which aims to generalize deep learning methods to non-Euclidean settings.
-In particular, a number of papers have produced versions of the scattering transform for graph \cite{gama:stabilityGraphScat2019,gama:diffScatGraphs2018,gao:graphScat2018,zou:graphScatGAN2019} and manifold \cite{perlmutter:geoScatCompactManifold2019} structured data.
-These constructions seek to provide a mathematical model of geometric deep learning architectures such as graph neural networks in a manner analogous the way that Euclidean scattering transform models CNNs.
+In particular, a number of papers have produced versions of the scattering transform for graphs \cite{gama:stabilityGraphScat2019,gama:diffScatGraphs2018,gao:graphScat2018,zou:graphCNNScat2018} and manifolds \cite{perlmutter:geoScatCompactManifold2020}.
+These constructions provide a model of geometric deep learning architectures such as graph neural networks in a manner analogous to the way that \cite{mallat:scattering2012} models CNNs.

-In this paper, we will construct two new families of wavelet transforms on a graph $G$ from asymmetric matrices $\bK$ and provide a theoretical analysis of both of these wavelet transforms as well as the windowed and non-windowed scattering transforms constructed from them.
-Because the matrices $\bK$ are in general not symmetric, our wavelet transforms will not be nonexpansive frame analysis operators on the standard inner product space $\mathbf{L}^2(G).$ Instead, they will be nonexpansive on a certain weighted inner product space $\mathbf{L}^2(G,\bM),$ where $\bM$ is an invertible matrix.
-In important special cases, our matrix $\bK$ will be either the lazy random walk matrix $\bP,$ its transpose $\bP^T,$ or its symmetric counterpart given by $\bT=\bD^{-1/2}\bP\bD^{1/2}.$ In these cases, $\mathbf{L}^2(G,\bM)$ is a weighted $\mathbf{L}^2$ space with weights depending on the geometry of $G.$ We will use these wavelets to construct windowed and non-windowed versions of the scattering transform on $G.$ The windowed scattering transform inputs a signal $\bx\in\mathbf{L}^2(G,\bM)$ and outputs a sequence of functions which we refer to as the scattering coefficients.
-The non-windowed scattering transform replaces the low-pass matrix used in the definition of the windowed scattering transform with an averaging operator $\bmu$ and instead outputs a sequence of scalar-valued coefficients.
-It can be viewed as the limit of the windowed scattering transform as the scale of the low-pass tends to infinity (evaluated at some fixed coordinate $0\leq i \leq n-1$).
+In this paper, we construct two new families of wavelet transforms on a graph $G$ from matrices $\bK$, which are in most cases asymmetric, and provide a theoretical analysis of both of these wavelet transforms as well as the windowed and non-windowed scattering transforms constructed from them.
+Because the matrices $\bK$ are in general not symmetric, our wavelet transforms will not be a nonexpansive frames on the standard unweighted inner product space.
+Instead, they will be nonexpansive on a certain weighted inner product space $\mathbf{L}^2(\bM),$ where $\bM$ is an invertible weighting matrix.
+In important special cases, our matrix $\bK$ will be either the lazy random walk matrix $\bP,$ its transpose $\bP^T,$ or its symmetric counterpart given by $\bT=\bD^{-1/2}\bP\bD^{1/2}.$ In these cases, the weighting matrix will depend on the geometry of $G.$